Warrior Maven & Rear Adm. Danelle Barrett

 Rear Adm.
 Barrett: The Army first began migrating and has over 478,000 Army Users behind JRSS.
 The Air Force has migrated network operations to four of the initial stateside JRSS locations at operational capacity - Joint Base San Antonio, Texas; Oklahoma City; Montgomery, Alabama; and Fort Bragg, North Carolina with over 370,000 users behind JRSS.
 We are fully engaged with DISA and the other services to leverage their lessons learned.
 We are actively pursuing our second of eighteen migrations of non-enterprise networks behind JRSS V1.5.
 Navy enterprise networks are scheduled to follow beginning in 4th quarter of 2019.

---This intv First Appeared Earlier this Year --
+--This intv First Appeared Several Years Ago --